hlascelles/samudra/pages/about.md

 Often the waste composition changes faster than the infrastructure investment pays off.
 As a result, waste management that doesn't harm the environment or human health is often not profitable.
 At Samudra we are motivated by solving problems, not by profit.
-That is why we decided to tackle global waste management challenges.
+That is why we decided to tackle global waste management challenges that don't have a profitable solution.

 ### Maximum impact projects
 Since we are not bound by trying to maximise our profit, we are free to work on projects with the highest estimated impact.
 As our first challenge, we picked marine plastic pollution because it is an urgent matter.
-It is [estimated][1] that 12 million tonnes of plastic waste ends up in our oceans annually, and the amount is growing every year.
+It was [predicted in 2015][1] that by 2025 there will be 127 million tonnes of plastic waste ending up in our oceans every year.
 40% of this plastic pollution originates on land in Southeast Asia, an additional 40% comes from other regions and the remaining 20% originates offshore, mainly from fishing, shipping and oil industries.
-It is hard to estimate the amount of plastic already present in our oceans, especially because only 3% of it is floating on the surface.
+It is hard to estimate the amount of plastic already present in our oceans, especially because only 1-3% of it is floating on the surface.
 One thing is clear - it is easier to prevent more plastic pollution from entering our oceans than to eliminate the plastic that is already there.
 Hence our goal is to improve waste collection and treatment systems.
 Find out about our ongoing projects <a href="/projects/" target="_self">here</a>.